 I get it.
 We all have dreams.
-Whether it’s writing and publishing a book, producing a film or recording a CD, we all want to get the best professionals we can to give our project everything it needs to get it off the ground.
+Whether it’s writing and publishing a book, producing a film or recording a CD, we all need professionals to get the project off the ground.
 But here’s the rub.
-These professionals spend years learning their craft, and, depending on the project, they may have to use their own equipment as well.
+These professionals spent years learning their craft.
+And, depending on the project, they may have to use their own equipment as well.
 So makes you think you’re entitled to get it for free?
 Think about it.
 Your doctor doesn’t work for free.
-The mechanic who works on your car doesn’t do it for free.
+Your mechanic doesn’t work it for free.
 So what makes you think your editor should work for free?

 We don’t have the money because we’re just getting started.

 That’s the same lame, tired, worn out and overused excuse that everyone uses whenever they want something for free.
-“We just don’t have the money.”
-Well, too bad, because in the real world people expect, and deserve, to be fairly paid for their time and labor.
+“We’re just getting started so don’t have the money.”
+Well, too bad, because in the real world people expect, and deserve, to be paid for their time and labor.

-Any kind of creative business venture, whether it’s writing and publishing a book, making an independent film, or recording a music CD is just that.
-A business venture.
+Any kind of creative business venture, whether it’s writing and publishing a book, making an independent film, or recording a music CD,is a business venture.
 Any business venture, whether it’s creative or not, requires a certain amount of capital upfront.
 Fortunately, there are places where you can get the money.
 If you’ve ever registered a business name then you know your mailbox will soon be filled with all kinds of offers for business loans.
 Here’s an idea.
 Apply for them.
-Even if you can only qualify for a small amount, it might be enough for you to pay your people.
+Even if you can only qualify for a small amount, it may be enough for you to pay your people.

 Same goes for grants.
 There are all kinds of grants out there for creative projects.
 Apply for them.
 Yes, it can be time consuming, but you just might get the funding you need to get your project off the ground.
 Another option is crowdfunding through Kickstarter, GoFundMe, or other crowdfunding platforms.